 In order to monitor the credit quality of the "Unrated" underlying debt securities, the investment manager, on the basis of internal research, prepares its own shadow ratings for the various instruments for which publicly available credit ratings are not available.
-The investment manager reviews the key financial metrics of the issue and structural features of the instruments in order to calculate the implied ratings for each of these investments.
-The majority of unrated securities have been assessed by the investment manager to have credit quality consistent with BBB rated securities.
+The investment manager reviews the key financial metrics of the issue and structural features of the instruments in order to calculate the implied ratings for each of these investment manager to have credit quality consistent with BBB rated securities.
 A BBB rating is the lowest rating a bond can have and still be considered investment-grade.
 An investment grade bond is a bond considered to have a relatively low risk of default.